SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 Now, we should try to choose tests that are as different from each other as possible, so that we force the code we’re testing to execute in all the different ways it can - to ensure our tests have a high degree of **code coverage**.

-A simple way to check the code coverage for a set of tests is to use nose to tell us how many statements in our code are being tested.
+A simple way to check the code coverage for a set of tests is to use `pytest` to tell us how many statements in our code are being tested.
 By installing a Python package to our virtual environment called `pytest-cov` that is used by pytest and using that, we can find this out:

 ~~~
 pip install pytest-cov